 Have other ideas on ways strata communities can make extra money?
 Ping us on social media (links at bottom of the page).

 At Eli Report, we help owners and buyers in multi-family communities to understand what matters.
 Curious about your strata?
 See how you stack up against other stratas of a similar type and age.
-Ask your property manager or send us an email at email@example.com.
+Ask your property manager or sign up and run a free Eli Report.